-In defense of a recent rash of guests who spouted radical right wing slogans and shouted over his attempts to question their demented ramblings, Chris Hayes decided to defend, what to any rational person, looked like a stupid decision to have them on.
+In defense of a rash of guests who spouted radical right wing slogans and shouted over his attempts to question their demented ramblings, Chris Hayes once decided to defend, what to any rational person, looked like a stupid decision to have them on.

 What makes a democracy functional, with all its messy organizational structure, is containing our debates to the campaign.
 When the campaign is over, the debate ends, we stop campaigning and start the business of governing.
 The focus moves from polarizing rhetoric, to analytical policy conversations about how to resolve the problems we face as a nation.
 We quit arguing and begin fixing issues.
 We evolve and grow.